iamjaypatel/College/README.md

   - CS 0449-Introduction to System Software.
   - CS 1501-Algorithm Implementation.
   - CS 1502-Formal Methods in Computer Science.
-  - CS 1550-Introduction to System Software.
+  - CS 1550-Introduction to Operating System.
   - CS 1632-Software Quality Assurance.
 # Page is Under Construction
   - For now you can click "View on GitHub".
 Check back Soon for updated site.